spikelynch/botclient/README.md

 # botclient

-A simple Python bot library for Twitter, Mastodon and GoToSocial
+A simple Python bot library for Mastodon and GoToSocial